 The second reason to consolidate your loans is that you’ll always know exactly how much debt your carrying, because it’s all in one place.
 Plus, you’ll only have one deadline to worry about every month rather than several.
 Your debt-to-income ratio is one of the largest factors in the mortgage approval process so taking care of your debt now and keeping all of your current lenders happy will really help your chances of getting a home loan down the road.

 For even more great money-saving tips, check out our Santa Cruz Lenders section.
 It’s never too early to connect with a professional about buying Santa Cruz real estate.
-If you’re thinking about buying a home, or give us a call at 800.226.4717.
+If you’re thinking about buying a home, send us a message or give us a call at 800.226.4717.
 We’d be happy to meet with you to go over your goals, wants, and needs.